 Captain Ed (Japan)

-About Captain Ed (Japan)
+Getting to Know Captain Ed (Japan)

 Captain Ed (Japan) is a Nintendo Entertainment System title released exclusively in Japan.
 It was launched during the late 1980s, a time when the NES was at the height of its popularity, featuring a wide array of action and platforming games.
 The game fits into the era's trend of side-scrolling action titles that tested players' reflexes and timing.